 Flea markets-wise, Helsinki has also much to offer: not only has the popularity of flea markets grown tremendously over the past years, but the city council seems to encourage this initiative.
 Besides its famous landmarks and activities, Finland’s capital city hosts two major flea markets which attract hundreds of vendors and tens of thousands of visitors every year from Spring to Falls.
-The Hietalahti flea market and the Hakaniemi flea market are Helsinki’s most awaited & acclaimed flea markets.
+The Hietalahti flea market and the Hakaniemi Kirppis flea market are Helsinki’s most awaited & acclaimed flea markets.

 The Hietalahti Flea Market is one of Helsinki’s most popular marketplaces during the summertime, and the largest outdoor flea market in the city!
 Located on the Hietalahti square, within the so-called Design District, the Hietalahti flea market (known locally as Hietsu) is for sure worth a visit.